eProsima/Shapes-Demo-Docs/docs/partition.rst

 Partition
 =========

-Partition allows the user to create different groups of Publishres and Subscribers.
-In this example, there are four partitions (A, B, C and D).
+In Fast RTPS, you can use *Partitions* to group Subscribers and Publishers.
+If you deploy a Publisher with a partition, only the subscriber with the same partition will receive data from it.
+In this demo, there are four partitions (A, B, C and D).
 Additionally, you can select the “*” partition, that will be matched against all other partitions.

-In this test, we are going to create three Publishers in three different partitions, and three Subscribers per instance, one per shape in Partition A.
+In this test, we are going to create three Publishers (Square in Partition A, Circle in Partition B, and Triangle in Partition "*"), and three Subscribers per instance, all of them in Partition A.

-Finally, in partition A we only have red squares and black triangles.
+Finally, in partition A we have red squares and black triangles.
 Because of this, all instances find triangles and squares.
+In contrast, orange circles are published in partition B and they are only visible in the Instance2.

-In contrast, orange circles are published in partition B. This behaviour is shown in the final image.
+**Step-by-Step**

 First, we must create three Publishers.